apache/jackrabbit-oak/oak-doc/src/site/markdown/query.md

  * embedded Solr instance running in the same JVM the client runs into
  * single remote instance
  * master / slave architecture, eventually with multiple shards and replicas
- * SolrCloud cluster, with Zookeeper instance(s) to control a dynamic, resilient set of Solr instances for high availability and fault tolerance
+ * SolrCloud cluster, with Zookeeper instance(s) to control a dynamic, resilient set of Solr servers for high availability and fault tolerance

 The Oak Solr index can be configured to use an 'embedded Solr server' or either a 'remote Solr server' (being able to connect to a single remote instance or to a SolrCloud cluster via Zookeeper).

 ##### OSGi environment
-TODO
+see the 'Solr Server Configuration' section on the [OSGi configuration](osgi_config.html) page

 ##### non OSGi environment
 TODO